 GKSu is a library that provides a Gtk+ frontend to su and sudo.

 Removing the data stored by Firefox involves deleting files created by Firefox in the root directories.
 You can do this via the terminal without any need for GKSu.
 However, if you prefer to do things with a graphical interface you will need to install GKSu in case you don’t already have it.
-To install it simply enter the following in a terminal:
+To install it enter the following in a terminal:

 sudo apt install gksu

-How to remove uninstall Firefox on Ubuntu
+How to uninstall Firefox on Ubuntu

 1. In a terminal window, run the following command: